 In the winter of 2018, there were two deaths and one rescue on the Saginaw Bay ice in the Upper Thumb in early February.
 We found a short video that describes the steps to survive falling through ice even if you can’t get yourself out of the water.
 It’s a fight for survival and one only has minutes before hypothermia, unconsciousness, and death.
-So far in 2019 there is one incident of a fisherman falling though near Sherman and Elevator.
+So far in 2022, there is one incident of a woman falling through the ice on the Huron River near Ypsilanti.
 Be careful out there.

 Getting Out of Icy Water

 If you fall through the ice your body will immediately be shocked due to the extreme cold.
 The icy water may knock your breath out.
 Try to avoid panic and not thrash around.
 Once you catch your breath you will calm down.
 However, you will still have to immediately act.
 Don’t remove any clothing.
 It will not weigh you down that much.
 It will actually have trapped air in it to help you stay afloat.

 The next step is to get to the edge of the site where you fell in.
 Chances are it offers the strongest ice in which to get out.
 Place both hands on the solid ice.
 If you have something sharp, like a knife or even a pen, use it.
 Kick your legs to slowly push you up horizontally and a bit off the ice.
 Keep working yourself up on your elbows.
 This will allow water to drain off you and lighten your weight.
 Keep sliding up on the ice and lay flat to distribute your weight.
 This will make it less likely that the ice will break under you.
 Once out of the water start rolling away from the hole.
 Once clear of the thin ice.
 Get to a warm spot and dry off immediately.

 Ice Safety Guidelines

 The Minnesota Department of Natural Resources provides the following guidelines for walking, fishing, snowmobiling, or driving on lake ice.